NahianSalsabil/TRACE-benchmark-and-pipeline/README.md

     *   `maps/`: The `.xodr` map files for each scenario.
     *   `simulations/`: The `.json` files defining the vehicle trajectories and events for the simulation.

+*   **`Prompt/`**: Contains the prompt engineering artifacts and directive files used by the reconstruction pipeline's LLM stage.
+It consists of four files:
+    *   `directives.txt`: Master instructions and critical traffic rules (e.g., region, right-hand traffic) used to constrain LLM outputs.
+    *   `input_data.txt`: Structured input template describing how crash report summaries and road topologies are fed into the LLM, including the fields and format expected.
+    *   `reasoning_steps.txt`: Step-by-step reasoning instructions that guide the LLM through interpreting crash summaries and determining vehicle states.
+    *   `output_format.txt`: Defines the expected JSON output schema for the LLM response, ensuring simulation-ready structured output.

+The `Prompt/` directory is not required to run pre-generated benchmarks in `Benchmark/`, but it documents the prompts used to create the benchmark and provides the templates needed to reconstruct more scenarios using the TRACE pipeline.

 ## Getting Started

 ### Prerequisites